How to Burglar Proof Your Backyard: 8 Essential Tips

 It’s best to install motion sensor floodlights behind the camera.
 It can improve the camera’s image quality while in infrared state, which means better face recognition and recognition of other details.

-It’s affordable, has over 1000 positive customer reviews on Amazon and is covered by a comprehensive 5-year warranty, along with a reliable customer service available 24/7.
+It’s affordable, has over 1000 positive customer reviews on Amazon and is very energy efficient.

 5. Use burglar deterrents